 We stayed in an ocean suite that was beautifully appointed and spacious.
 The suite was split into 2 main areas.
-Firstly, the dining and lounge area, it had a large comfortable couch and television, a coffee machine and tea facilities, mini-bar and welcome fruit bowl.
-The other area had the king sized bed with the most comfortable mattress I have ever slept on.
+Firstly, the dining and lounge area had a large comfortable couch and television, a coffee machine and tea facilities, a mini-bar, and a welcome fruit bowl.
+The other area had a king-sized bed with the most comfortable mattress I have ever slept on.
 They also offer a pillow menu.
-This led onto a smaller luggage storage room complete with dressing table.
-The bathroom was massive, had a full-size bath, twin sinks, and rainfall shower head.
-All the bathroom necessities were included like toothpaste but you even got a loofah and ball salts.
+This led to a smaller luggage storage room complete with a dressing table.
+The bathroom was massive, had a full-size bath, twin sinks, and rainfall showerhead.
+All the bathroom necessities included toothpaste, but you even got a loofah and ball salts.

-The resort has the world-class Chi Spa with several beauty treatments on offer.
+The resort has a world-class Chi Spa with several beauty treatments on offer.
 It is so exclusive they gave you cotton disposable underwear!
 The grounds have an 18-hole golf course and a mini-golf course for the kids.
 Speaking of kids, the kids club called Cool Zone is sensational.
 My kids loved every minute.
-They went swimming, watched movies, got cooking lessons with a chef and even went on a flying-trapeze!
+They went swimming, watched movies, got cooking lessons with a chef and even went on a flying trapeze!

 There are several restaurants and boutique shops on offer.
-The grounds are beautifully surrounded by coconut trees.
-Everywhere you look there are swings, on the coconut trees are giant tear-shaped swings that are fun for all ages!
-There are 4 pools, one is adults-only, two are specifically for children.
+Coconut trees beautifully surround the grounds.
+Everywhere you look, there are swings.
+On the coconut trees are giant tear-shaped swings that are fun for all ages!
+There are 4 pools; one is adults-only, two are specifically for children.

 Our entire stay at The Shangri-La’s Hambantota Resort and Spa was brilliant.
 The staff went the extra mile to ensure you were having a great time.

 Hilton Colombo – One of the best Luxury Hotels in Colombo Sri Lanka